-Hopefully the irony of the title “follow me I am right behind you” is not lost on you.
+Hopefully, the irony of the title “follow me, I am right behind you” is not lost on you.
 Especially on those who have experienced leadership both good and bad.
-Needless to say, we witness good leaders that have the seemingly innate ability to influence our and others, thoughts, behaviours and actions.
-We enthusiastically rally behind their vision, beliefs & passion for the cause and followers feel enthused and energetic.
-Sometimes regardless of the consequences.
+Needless to say, we witness good leaders who have the seemingly innate ability to influence our and others’ thoughts, behaviours and actions.
+We enthusiastically rally behind their vision, beliefs & passion for the cause, and followers feel enthused and energetic.
+Sometimes, regardless of the consequences.

-That aside we have all seen what bad leaders can do to an organisation.
+That aside, we have all seen what bad leaders can do to an organisation.
 They can seriously derail an organisation, create severe ructions, instigate upheaval and divisions within groups and individuals.
-A good example is the Brewdog boss James Watt who has been hoisted by his own petard recently.
-Having presided over massive upscaling of Brewdog in recent years, he seems to have either ignored or perpetrated a toxic organisational culture.
+A good example is the Brewdog boss James Watt, who has been hoisted by his own petard recently.
+Having presided over the massive upscaling of Brewdog in recent years, he seems to have either ignored or perpetrated a toxic organisational culture.

 Current and former Brewdog employees recently published an open letter on the toxic culture at Brewdog.
 This letter stated a “significant number” of former staff had “suffered mental illness as a result of working at Brewdog”.
 The letter made a number of serious allegations, including that “Brewdog fostered a culture where staff were afraid to speak out about concerns.”
-For those that have missed the recent Brewdog controversy here is the story.
-So if a leaders hubris & ego clouds the vision or more seriously neglects their followers, then woe betide the consequences.
+For those who have missed the recent Brewdog controversy, here is the story.
+So if a leader’s hubris & ego cloud the vision or more seriously neglect their followers, then woe betide the consequences.
 Trust takes years to build up with followers and moments to destroy.

 It’s all about Communication…….isn’t it?

 However, to begin to look at the performance of the workgroup and the organisation is probably a good place to start.
 The style or personality of the leader that fits the situation or context is likely to prove to be successful.
 There are many styles, many paths, to be an effective leader.
-Though, leadership is an adaptation to the environment, how the temperature changes within the group and a measure of the prevailing economic climate.
-Thus the art of good leadership, with the help of psychology, can support those with the power to change organisations & business.
-Moreover, support people in those organisations with well researched and evidenced-based models to reflect and utilise.
+Though leadership is an adaptation to the environment, how the temperature changes within the group and a measure of the prevailing economic climate.
+Thus, the art of good leadership, with the help of psychology, can support those with the power to change organisations & business.
+Moreover, support people in those organisations with well-researched and evidence-based models to reflect and utilise.

 Leadership in theory

 As you would expect, psychology has a great deal to say about leadership, leadership styles and models to enthuse and motivate followers.
-The cynics amongst us suggest that focussing upon upper levels of leadership & management may be due to the fact they are the groups that pay the consultants bills?
+The cynics amongst us suggest that focusing upon upper levels of leadership & management may be due to the fact that they are the groups that pay the consultants’ bills?
 Suggesting that there is no money in supporting the hoi polloi on the shop floor.
-However, by taking this perspective we may be missing the rafts of workers that are great “informal” leaders.
+However, by taking this perspective, we may be missing the ranks of workers who are great “informal” leaders.
 These are people without the formal power to “lead” but have the ability to rally people through charismatic & insightful means.
-I am sure we can all remember or know people like this?
-So with this knowledge in mind what makes a good leader?
-An Informal leader ie without power is one thing – but what are the potential methods of leadership that may help those with the formal power to lead?
+Am I sure we can all remember or know people like this?
+So with this knowledge in mind, what makes a good leader?
+An Informal leader, i.e., without power, is one thing – but what are the potential methods of leadership that may help those with the formal power to lead?

 Here are some of the styles of leadership from psychology:-

 Most of us are aware of at least a few of the models of leadership.
-Most if not all of these models are dependant on any number of different dimensions of organisational context and cultures.
-No one size fits all, but please do your own research on the subject to find a model that will help understand the issues better.
+Most, if not all, of these models are dependent on any number of different dimensions of organisational context and cultures.
+No one size fits all, but please do your own research on the subject to find a model that will help you understand the issues better.
 Try the Wikipedia link as it is a good primer to many different models and theories of leadership.

 So what is Leadership?

-Many of the article on leadership referring to the senior members of the group or executives in the organisation.
+Many of the articles on leadership refer to the senior members of the group or executives in the organisation.
 Leadership doesn’t automatically happen when you reach a certain elevated position.
-Sometimes it does but it won’t necessarily make us a leader.
+Sometimes it does, but it won’t necessarily make us a leader.

 About titles & position –